ifsantana/kitchen-flow/README.md

 1) Menu -> Run -> Edit Configurations...

-2) Click in "+" button and Add New Configuration with type "JUnit"
+2) Click in "+" button and Add New Configuration -> "JUnit" type

 3) Set "Name": run all tests